pfalcon/pycopy/docs/library/usocket.rst

 .. exception:: usocket.error

-   MicroPython does NOT have this exception.
+   Pycopy does NOT have this exception.

    .. admonition:: Difference to CPython
         :class: attention

         CPython used to have a ``socket.error`` exception which is now deprecated, and is an alias of `OSError`.
-In MicroPython, use `OSError` directly.
+In Pycopy, use `OSError` directly.